sktime/sktime/.github/PULL_REQUEST_TEMPLATE.md

 #### Does your contribution introduce a new dependency?
 If yes, which one?

 <!--
-If your contribution does add a new dependency, we may suggest to initially develop your contribution in a separate companion package in https://github.com/sktime/ to keep external dependencies of the core sktime package to a minimum.
+If your contribution does add a new hard dependency, we may suggest to initially develop your contribution in a separate companion package in https://github.com/sktime/ to keep external dependencies of the core sktime package to a minimum.
 -->

 #### PR checklist for new estimators
 <!--
-This is only relevant if you contribute a new estimator (classifiers, regressors, forecasters, etc
+This is only relevant if you contribute a new estimator (classifiers, regressors, forecasters, etc.).
-.).
 If so, please go through the checklist below.
-Otherwise please ignore check list.
+Otherwise please ignore the check list.

 - [ ] I've added unit tests and made sure they pass locally.
 - [ ] I've updated the existing example notebooks or provided a new one to showcase how my estimator works.
 - [ ] I've updated sktime's [CODEOWNERS](https://github.com/alan-turing-institute/sktime/blob/master/CODEOWNERS) and I'm committed to maintain my algorithm.
-- [ ] I've added myself to the list of contributors -->
+- [ ] I've added myself to the list of contributors.
+- [ ] I've added the estimator to the online documentation.
+-->

 #### Any other comments?